saurabh1294/angularjs-carousel/README.md

 # angularjs-carousel
-a small responsive carousel widget using react and angularjs
+a small responsive carousel widget using bootstrap and angularjs

-This is a simple carousel app using bootstrap, angular and react js.
+This is a simple carousel app using bootstrap, angular and bootstrap.